Createdd/Writing/articles/Expectations.md

 We compare the previous journey to the one that's ahead.
 We give our actions a new frame.
 We already know what it's like to be on top.
 We develop a sense of ownership to that goal.

 We start to think and act differently.
 We "know" what had lead to previous success.
-We start to redefine our approach to the problems in that field, without giving it all.
+We start to redefine our approach to the problems without giving it all.

 And that's where we start losing.
 The moment we think we are entiteld to something, we stop going all in.